etujnr/Tableau_data/README.md

 # Tableau_data
-All dataset required to do data visualization with Tableau
+Dataset you can use to created visualizations on Tableau